 Visible oil leaks are reported to the Research Farm Supervisor (see Section 2).
-Subsequent to reporting, a work order is written and the tank is repaired prior to being reused
+The tank will be taken out of service and repaired prior to being reused

 6.3.11 Appropriate position of mobile or portable oil storage tanks

 112.8(c)(11) Position or locate mobile or portable oil storage containers to prevent a discharge as describe in paragraph 112.1(b).
 You must furnish secondary means of containment, such as dikes or catchment basins, should be furnish a secondary means of containment, sufficient to contain the capacity of the largest single compartment or container with sufficient freeboard to contain precipitation.